BarryDigby/barrydigby.github.io/Introduction/Prerequisites for Practical 1.md

 java -version
 ```

 You should see that Java 11 has been installed.
+Any Java version above 8 is fine.

 5. Please create a Dockerhub account.
 I would advise using a similar username to your one on lugh, and a similar/same password.